sbmlteam/sbml-test-suite/README.md

   statistics collected for each, which are then compared to the expected summary statistics using a formula derived from the number of times the test was repeated.
-For more information about the stochastic test cases, please look in the file named *+README.txt* in the [cases/stochastic/](cases/stochastic) subdirectory.
+For more information about the stochastic test cases, please look in the file named [README.md](cases/stochastic/README.md) in the [cases/stochastic/](cases/stochastic) subdirectory.

 * *Syntactic*: The syntactic test suite consists of valid and invalid